 Tips for Serving Side Dishes with Smoked Chicken Thighs

 You can’t have a great meal without an amazing side dish to complement the main course.

 As you’re planning your next barbecue, check out these tips for serving side dishes with smoked chicken thighs:

 When planning your chicken thighs and side dishes, consider the event you are hosting, as well as your guests.

 For example, if you are hosting a tailgate party, a coleslaw pairing might be best since it is easy to transport.

-However, if you are hosting a summer potluck or backyard barbecue, consider serving seasonal vegetables like green beans or roasted potatoes.
+However, if you are hosting a summer potluck or backyard barbecue, consider serving seasonal vegetables like canned green beans or roasted potatoes.